Ice cream adds sweet taste for peasant farmers in Haiti

 "What are you doing with the chocolate?" asked Wilmore.

-While vanilla is the No. 1 flavor in the world, chocolate comes in a solid second.
+While vanilla is the No. 1 flavour in the world, chocolate comes in a solid second.

 Today, Taharka orders between 20 to 50 pounds of chocolate bi-monthly from De La Sol Haiti for its ice cream, which it delivers to 50 of Baltimore's fanciest restaurants, grocery stores and ice cream shops.
 Wilmore hopes to see a profit next year, and start taking delivery of some Haitian vanilla beans.